akfidjeland/doxygen-torch/README.md

 Simply precede the variable with a documentation block.
 If the variable is a member variable it will be added to the appropriate class' documentation.
-This relised on the convention that ``self`` is used to refer to the class instance.
+This relies on the convention that ``self`` is used to refer to the class instance.

 ### Other/best practice